Illustration showing a skinny guy who gained too much fat while bulking.

 For instance, Hugo spent a few months bulking up, focused on getting bigger and stronger.
 He gained a bit of fat while doing it, so he spent a couple of months cutting.
 By the end of the year, he was up 40 pounds and looked leaner than when he started.
 This is the power of bulking.
 It allows for fast muscle gain.

 During my most disastrous dreamer bulk, I stupidly gained around 25 pounds of fat.
-But I also broke all of my personal strength records.
+But I also broke all my personal strength records.
 That fat is long gone, and I still have the muscle I gained.
 The only real downside was needing to spend 3 months cutting.
 I don’t recommend that approach, but it’s nothing to be afraid of.
 Most skinny guys are able to burn fat quite easily.

 If you’re gaining 0.25–1 pound per week, and if you’re gradually adding weight or reps to your big compound lifts, then your bulk is going well.
 You don’t need to stress.
 If you notice some fat gain, slow down, but keep going.
 Keep gaining weight and getting stronger.